 What is Blood?

-Blood is a specialized body fluid that delivers essential substances such as nutrients and oxygen to the cells of the body and transports waste products away from those same cells.
+Blood is a specialised body fluid that delivers essential substances such as nutrients and oxygen to the cells of the body and transports waste products away from those same cells.
 Blood accounts for approximately 7% of human body weight and the average adult has a blood volume of about 5 litres.
 It is composed of blood cells suspended in a liquid called plasma (55% of blood volume).
 Blood is mainly made up of red blood cells (erythrocytes), white blood cells (leucocytes) and platelets.

 Blood performs many vital functions within the body including: